Science Image Award

 The aim of the Science Image Award is to stimulate the scientific curiosity of the children by connecting the microscopic world to everyday life.

-The winning school will be awarded a prize of a microscope with a digital camera (a kind gift of the competition sponsors Brunel Microscopes Ltd.) and a certificate signed by Dr Brad Amos, co-inventor of the laser scanning confocal microscope.
-Our favourite images will also be exhibited on the Microscope4Schools and LMB websites.
+The winning school will be awarded a prize of a digital imaging system (a kind gift of the competition sponsors Brunel Microscopes Ltd.) at the end of the 2017/18 school year.
+The second and third-prize winners will also be awarded a science-related prize.

-The winning school will be awarded a microscope with a digital camera.
+The winning school will be awarded a digital imaging system.

 The Science Image Award is open to any primary schools in the Cambridgeshire area.

 Rules And Instructions For The Competition

 - Only images of biological samples can be entered (e.g. insects, plants or anything else that excites the children…).

 - The samples have to be collected by the pupils.